FAQs

 The sale, possession, and use of certain non-explosive and non-aerial consumer fireworks is permitted in Minnesota.
 Examples of legal fire works include items such as sparklers, cones and tubes that emit sparks, snakes, and party poppers.
 Additional information can be found on the Minnesota State Fire Marshal website at Consumer Fireworks Information.

-Yes, but they first must fill out a fireworks permit application (PDF) and submit it to the city for approval.
+Yes, but they first must fill out a Sale of Fireworks Permit Application (PDF) and submit it to the city for approval.

 Yes, but first they must fill out a fireworks display application (PDF) and submit it to the city for approval.

 If you live or work in Victoria, the answer might be yes!
-Firefighters earn $10.30 per hour for training and calls and earn pension credit.
-Email Fire Chief Andrew Heger.
+Firefighters are paid-on-call employees of the department.
+They are paid per hour for training and calls as well as earn pension credit.
+Email Acting Fire Chief Trenton Klos at tklos@ci.victoria.mn.us

 Open burning is prohibited in the City of Victoria unless a permit is issued.
 A burning permit is required for any fire larger than 3 feet by 3 feet.
 Permits are available at the Victoria City Hall.
 The City of Victoria would like to encourage all residents to use alternate disposal methods, such as composting or recycling and use burning as a last resort.